apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This timeout enables the zombie debugging feature.
 If it is non-zero, it sets a zombie event to go off that many seconds in the future when the HTTP2 session reaches one but not both of the terminating events, i.e received a close event (via client goaway or timeout) and the number of active streams has gone to zero.
-If the event is executed, the Traffic Server process will assert.
+If the event is executed, the |TS| process will assert.
 This mechanism is useful to debug potential leaks in the HTTP2 Stream and Session processing.

 .. ts:cv:: CONFIG proxy.config.http2.push_diary_size INT 256